Trauma Grounding Techniques

 Trauma-Informed Grounding Techniques: Essential Tools for Therapy

 Trauma can significantly impact individuals, altering their ability to stay present and respond to daily life.
-Counsellors and psychotherapists play a crucial role in helping clients to navigate these challenges through effective trauma-informed grounding techniques.
+Counsellors and psychotherapists who have training in trauma-informed counselling practice play a crucial role in helping clients navigate these challenges through effective trauma-informed grounding techniques.

 These methods bring clients back to the present, allowing them to feel safe and enabling their rational brains to engage.